api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/docker/deployer-image.md

 version of this deployment are fetched.
 Additionally, you can provide a deployment version ID from the [info](./deployer-image.md#info) command above to specify a version of the deployment for which the files should be downloaded.
-By default, the archive with the files is stored in the `config` directory.
+By default, the archive with the files is stored in the `config` directory **within the Docker container** that is, in the example below, mapped to your current working directory.
 You can change the output directory by providing an `--output-dir` option specifying a different directory instead.
-Files for cloud provider authentication are needed for the command to run correctly: `aws.env` (for AWS) or `gcp.json` (for GCP).
+Don't forget to add a mapping for the new output directory so you'll be able to access the files.
+Files for cloud provider authentication are needed for the command to run
+correctly: `aws.env` (for AWS) or `gcp.json` (for GCP).

 :::: tabs